CSTR-Edinburgh/merlin/README.md

         GENWAV   : True
         CALMCD   : True

+    Note:
-    Note: current recipe requires C-version STRAIGHT, which cannot be distributed.
-Therefore, we support WORLD vocoder by default as a replacement for STRAIGHT.
+    - Current recipe requires C-version STRAIGHT, which cannot be distributed.
+    - Therefore, we support WORLD vocoder by default as a replacement for STRAIGHT.

 If everything goes smoothly, after few minutes, the program will give objective results, and synthesised voices.